How To Clean, Seal and Polish Granite Countertops

 - Optional: magnifying glass

-The lemon and water test is a great, simple way of finding out how your granite countertop will react to different stains and cleaning solutions.
-You’ll need a sample of your granite from the stone yard or store it came from in order to do this.
-Don’t experiment on your installed worktop.
+The lemon and water test is a simple way to find out how your granite will react to stains and cleaning solutions.
+You’ll need a sample from the stone yard or store it came from — don’t experiment on your installed worktop.

-Step one: Use decorator’s tape to divide your test granite in half, and seal one half using the brand of sealant you plan to use on your countertop.
-Check out the guide at the bottom of this article for how to seal granite, or follow the manufacturer’s instructions.
+Step one: Use decorator’s tape to divide your test granite in half, and seal one half with the sealant brand you plan to use.
+See the sealing guide below, or follow the manufacturer’s instructions.

-Step two: Once your sealant has set, put your granite on a level surface and add a small amount of water on each side.
-Next add a small amount of (real) lemon juice beside the water, taking care not to mix them together.
-For a final test, you can also add cooking oil, or stain sources such as coffee or cut fruit.
+Step two: Once the sealant has set, put the granite on a level surface and add a little water on each side.
+Add a little real lemon juice beside the water, taking care not to mix them.
+For a fuller test, also add cooking oil, coffee, or cut fruit.

-Step three: Allow the test granite to sit for at least an hour.
+Step three: Let the test granite sit for at least an hour.

-Step four: Wipe the granite clean and inspect it for stains and marks.
-You should view it at different angles and under different light sources to be sure you see everything.
-For the most detail, use a magnifying glass to examine the surface for any tiny abrasions or dulling, known as etching.
+Step four: Wipe it clean and inspect for stains and marks, viewing from different angles and under different light.
+For the most detail, use a magnifying glass to check for tiny abrasions or dulling, known as etching.

 What you’re looking for:

-Where the water (and oil, if used) was placed on the granite, check for darkening of the stone.
-This indicates that the granite has absorbed the liquid, meaning it’s porous.
-Whenever you get porous granite countertops wet, you run the risk of them becoming discolored.
+Where the water (and oil, if used) was placed, check for darkening of the stone.
+Darkening means the granite absorbed the liquid — it’s porous, and getting it wet risks discoloration.

-The side of the granite that was sealed shouldn’t show any water damage, even if the unsealed side does.
-If the granite darkens despite being sealed, it’s highly porous and you’ll need a specialized sealant to protect your work surfaces.
-Maintenance on porous granite is also more intensive, because you’ll have to seal it more frequently and mop up any spills as soon as they happen.
+The sealed side shouldn’t show water damage even if the unsealed side does.
+If the sealed side still darkens, the granite is highly porous and needs a specialized sealant.
+Porous granite is also more maintenance — you’ll seal it more often and need to mop up spills instantly.

-No discoloration where the water was left on the granite means it’s non-porous and will be less likely to stain.
+No discoloration where the water sat means the granite is non-porous and less likely to stain.

-In the area where you put the lemon juice, you might see a change in the shine or surface texture of the granite.
-Try rubbing your fingers over the spot if you don’t see anything, just to be sure.
-If your granite looks dull, it has been etched by the acid in the lemon juice.
+Where the lemon juice was, look for a change in shine or surface texture — rub your fingers over the spot if you don’t see anything.
+If the granite looks dull there, the acid has etched it.

-Some types of granite etch very easily, while others hardly react to even strong acids.
-If you notice signs of etching, that means your granite worktop will need to be protected from acids such as lemon juice, tomatoes, and red wine.
+Some granites etch very easily, others barely react to strong acids.
+Signs of etching mean your worktop needs protecting from acids like lemon juice, tomatoes, and red wine.

-The primary purpose of sealant is to make granite less absorbent, not to stop chemical damage.
-Therefore a sealant won’t completely protect your granite from etching, but it should reduce the effect.
+Sealant’s main job is to make granite less absorbent, not to stop chemical damage — so it won’t fully prevent etching, but it reduces the effect.

-Finally, check how susceptible to staining your granite is by reviewing where you placed other test samples.
-Lighter granites tend to stain more easily, but if your light granite is non-porous then staining will be less of a concern.
+Finally, check staining by reviewing where you placed other test samples.
+Lighter granites tend to stain more easily, but a non-porous light granite is less of a concern.

-For most day-to-day cleaning, you don’t need to use a lot of complicated or specialized chemicals on your granite counter.
-Wipe up spills as soon as you can, and avoid placing any stain sources onto the granite.
+For everyday cleaning, you don’t need complicated or specialized chemicals.
+Wipe up spills as soon as you can, and avoid setting stain sources on the granite.

-Although water can discolor granite and leave marks behind, washing your granite with water is still the best way to clean it.
-The key is to use only as much water as necessary (don’t flood the stone) and make sure to wipe and dry your granite countertops as soon as you’re done cleaning.
-Water will only affect your granite if it remains on the surface long enough to soak in.
+Although water can discolor granite, washing with water is still the best way to clean it.
+The key is to use only as much as necessary (don’t flood the stone) and wipe and dry the counter as soon as you’re done.
+Water only affects granite if it sits long enough to soak in.

-Always try to use a pH neutral cleaner on granite surfaces to avoid the risk of etching.
-Gentle dish soap and water is usually enough.
-Acidic or alkali cleaners can both damage the surface of your granite, making it look dull and dark.
+Always use a pH-neutral cleaner to avoid etching.
+Gentle dish soap and water is usually enough — acidic or alkaline cleaners both damage the surface, making it look dull and dark.

-What not to use to clean granite counters
+What should you not use to clean granite?

 - Lemon juice